 Disaster struck before the project team could complete its activities.
 In July 2022, there was flooding in the Mt.
 Elgon region where the project's three target districts are located.
 Heavy rains caused major damage affecting approximately 13,000 households.
-Around 5,000 were displaced from their homes.2 Government responders, Caritas Tororo, and CRS needed to act quickly:
+Around 5,000 were displaced from their homes.
+Government responders, Caritas Tororo and CRS needed to act quickly:

-- With support from local governments, Caritas Tororo, CRS, and World Vision Uganda received funding from the USAID-funded East and Central Africa Rapid Response Fund.
+- With support from local governments, Caritas Tororo, CRS and World Vision Uganda received funding from the USAID-funded East and Central Africa Rapid Response Fund.
 This supported a cash response to meet the immediate needs of 2,500 of the affected households in Bulambuli and Bududa districts. - Educational materials on rights and entitlements developed through the project were adapted and shared during the response.
 In addition, CRS' and Caritas Tororo's feedback mechanisms were widely used.
 The toll-free line was particularly useful for identifying inclusion/exclusion errors among those registered to receive support.

-Next Steps
+Next steps

-The project team is continuing to work with government stakeholders and DRRMCs to develop or improve simple feedback mechanisms.
-Planned activities include testing existing mechanisms to find gaps, developing Standard Operating Procedures using the Feedback Mechanisms - Standard Operating Procedures (SoPs) tool, and creating information-sharing plans.
-When completed, DRRMCs in each of the three targeted districts will have a functional, safe, and accessible feedback mechanism.
+The project team is continuing to work with government stakeholders and (DRRM) committees to develop or improve simple feedback mechanisms.
+Planned activities include testing existing mechanisms to find gaps, developing Standard Operating Procedures (SOPs) using the 2.2 Feedback Mechanisms Standard Operating Procedures and creating information-sharing plans.
+When completed, DRRM committees in each of the three targeted districts will have a functional, safe and accessible feedback mechanism.
 CRS will also work more with its partner Caritas Tororo to strengthen its feedback mechanisms.

-2 Ugandan Red Cross Society (URCS) and the Ministry of Health
+&lt;sup>2 Ugandan Red Cross Society (URCS) and the Ministry of Health.